 I don't think you're ever going to see Mueller go before any committee because I don't think Mueller can answer the tough questions.

-And you know what they're missing is a big picture here.
+And, you know, what they're missing is a big picture here.

-There's four separate investigations, all four have concluded the exact same thing.
+All four have concluded the exact same thing.

 The nine-month investigation by the FBI, they had nothing in the lead up to the appointment of Robert Mueller.

-They found no evidence of any Trump Russia collusion of any kind.
+They found no evidence of any Trump-Russia collusion of any kind.

-And we're really only in the beginning stages of getting to the bottom of what is a real abuse of power and corruption, and we're gonna get to it eventually.
+And we're really only in the beginning stages of getting to the bottom of what is a real abuse of power and corruption.

 And then, of course, you had the bipartisan Senate committee conclusion, then the Mueller report conclusion.

-Anyway, so they're making a big deal that the attorney general made this decision.
+Anyway, so they're making a big deal that the Attorney General made this decision.

 Guys like Nadler never wanted Ken Starr's report to ever go public.

-Guys like Gerald Nadler are responsible for the fact that now the person that makes the ultimate decision, which has been made as it relates to President Trump and collusion, because ultimately it's his office that appoints a special counsel, and he has the final determination.
+Guys like Gerald Nadler are responsible for the fact that now the person that makes the ultimate decision, which has been made as it relates to President Trump and collusion, because ultimately it's his office that appoints a special counsel and he has the final determination.

 And as he said to Lindsey Graham, he had the time, he had the money, he had the resources.

-He was not impeded in any way, and he came to the for the fourth time to the same conclusion as everybody else.
+And he came to the, for the fourth time, to the same conclusion as everybody else.

-There's no evidence of Trump Russia collusion.
+There's no evidence of Trump-Russia collusion.

-Made me think that somebody else wrote whatever it is he was reading that day, and that embarrassed him because then he had to make a clarification.
+And that embarrassed him because then he had to make a clarification.

-Um so Nadler is now holding off on criminal contempt charges.
+So Nadler is now holding off on criminal contempt charges.

 Now, if Nadler or any of these top Democrats ever wanted, they can go over and see the unredacted Mueller report.